iddinev/bashrc/README.md

   local overrides/additions of the .bashrc itself.
 Afterwards it moves itself to '$HOME/.bahsrc'.
 - The local git repos can be created at any other time.
-- When reverting, the local repos are intentionally not removed so the user can double check if something has to be saved before removing.
+- When reverting, the local repos are intentionally not removed so the user can double check if something has to be saved before removing them.
 - Minimal env clutter - the internal functions deployed by the script are eval'ed so they don't need any variables to remain exported just for them.
 Internal variables are unset at the end of the script.